 Mortgage loan origination activity by a Department of Real Estate Licensee – whether a real estate broker or real estate salesperson – requires that the license holder apply to the DRE for an MLO ENDORSEMENT to the license that allows the licensee to engage in Mortgage Loan Origination Activity.

-The alternative to the DRE endorsement is to seek the MLO approval through the State of California Department of Business Oversight.
+The alternative to the DRE endorsement is to seek the MLO approval through the State of California Department of Financial Protection and Innovation.

-To conduct mortgage loan origination (MLO) activity under a license issued by the California Department of Real Estate or the Department of Business Oversight (DBO), you are required to undergo a background check.
+To conduct mortgage loan origination (MLO) activity under a license issued by the California Department of Real Estate or the Department of Financial Protection and Innovation (DFPI), you are required to undergo a background check.
 Look into whether your background is going to pose a problem when seeking the MLO Endorsement (issued by the DRE) or MLO License (issued by the DBO) BEFORE you apply.

 MLO Background Requirements